Scale Insects on Chinese Evergreen — Found on Stems and Leaf Undersides

 - 1

-Chinese Evergreen's stem is usually short and mostly hidden by the low, tight leaf canopy, so start by parting the leaves down to the base rather than scanning from a distance — this is where a first colony tends to sit undetected the longest.
+Chinese Evergreen's stem is usually short and mostly hidden by its own low, tight leaf canopy, so start by parting the leaves all the way down to the base rather than scanning the plant from a distance — this is where a first colony tends to sit undetected the longest.

 - 2

-Scrape each bump loose with a soft toothbrush, working from the crown down toward the soil line rather than up — this pushes dislodged scale away from the growing tip instead of across it.
+Scrape each bump loose with a soft toothbrush or an old, blunted fingernail, working from the crown down toward the soil line rather than upward — this direction pushes dislodged scale away from the tender growing tip instead of dragging them across it.

 - 3

-Follow with a cotton ball soaked in 70% isopropyl alcohol over the same area.
-Because Aglaonema's compact form means every stem is within easy reach, plan on a full alcohol pass every 10 days for 6 weeks rather than spot-checking a few stems.
+Follow the scraping with a cotton ball or swab soaked in 70% isopropyl alcohol, wiped over every stem section and every midrib you found bumps on.
+Because Aglaonema's compact form keeps every stem within easy reach, plan a full alcohol pass over the whole plant every 10 days for 6 weeks rather than spot-checking only the leaves that looked affected.

 - 4